samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab6_Evaluate_AI_Models/readme.md

 1. Using the menu on the left, navigate to **Evaluation**.
 1. Select the **Manual evaluations** tab to find the manual evaluations you just saved.
 Note that you can explore your previously created manual evaluations, continue where you left of, and save the updated evaluations.

-## Evaluate your copilot with the built-in metrics
+## Evaluate your model with the built-in metrics

-When you have created a copilot with a chat flow, you can evaluate the flow by doing a batch run and assessing the performance of the flow with built-in metrics.
+When you have created a model with a chat flow, you can evaluate the flow by doing a batch run and assessing the performance of the flow with built-in metrics.

 1. Select the **Automated evaluations** tab and create a **New evaluation** with the following settings:
     <details>